codingthunder/JC-Physics-Engine-2D/CPlusPlusProject/README.md

 # Overview

+UPDATE: I'll likely be moving this .readme to the front page of the git and generally restructuring the project in general.

-This project is a simplistic, unoptimized 2D physics engine.
-Unfortunately, I fell ill this past week, so I was unable to finish implementing some changes.
+This project is a simplistic, unoptimized 2D physics engine, still  being updated.
 The Engine is capable of simulating the interactions between Rigidbodies with Circular colliders.
 These Entities are presently displayed using the SFML rendering tool (link below).
 I used that same tool to track the mouse position and accelerate objects toward it.

 There's more math in this program than I could reasonably cover in a README.
 However, I will try to cover the general points and provide resources at the bottom of the file.
 I think it is worth mentioning that I am neither a physicist nor a mathematician.
-Much of my implementation was done through intuition, spending several hours scrawling in a notebook and staring at desmos graphing calculator to figure out algorithms.
+Much of my implementation was done through intuition, spending way too many hours scrawling in a notebook and staring at desmos graphing calculator to figure out algorithms.
 I avoided getting help or using external libraries because I wanted to really understand what I was working with.

 ## The Physics